 Jeremy Pyne is the Geographic Information Systems (GIS) manager in the Community Research Institute (CRI) at the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University in Grand Rapids, Mich.
-He is responsible for the demographic mapping, GIS data analysis, data management, and project management.
-He is also the project lead for the CRI MAPAS site that was launched in 2008, in addition to many other CRI interactive tools and projects.
+He is responsible for demographic mapping, GIS data analysis, data management, and project management.
+He is also project lead for the Community Profiles 2.0 tool, in addition to many other interactive tools and projects for CRI.

 Pyne joined the Johnson Center in 2006 as a GIS specialist and helped develop the GIS and data infrastructure currently used by CRI.